AndypSheridan/barbelles/README.md

 ## **Media**

-* All book images are from [Amazon UK](https://www.amazon.co.uk/)
-* All background images came from a free trial subscription to [Shutterstock](https://www.shutterstock.com/)
+* The home background image and community.jpeg were created by the site owner Kate Ross.
+* Due to a lack of content at the time of writing, all other images on the About Page are from [Pexels](https://www.pexels.com/)
-* All author images and bios are from [Wikipedia](https://www.wikipedia.org/) other than:
+* All tutorials are from [YouTube](https://www.youtube.com/)
-  * N.K.
-Jemisin: bio and image from [author website](https://nkjemisin.com/)
+* User posts are either added directly by the user or are stock images from [Pexels](https://www.pexels.com/)
+* The logo was edited from a stock icon on [Flat Icon](https://www.flaticon.com/free-icon/barbell_4744822)
+* The 'no search results' icon is also from[Flat Icon](https://www.flaticon.com/free-icon/no-results_6134065)
-  * Adrian Tchaikovsky: bio taken from [author website](https://adriantchaikovsky.com/) ​
+* All other icons from [Font Awesome](https://fontawesome.com/) ​
 <hr>

 ## **Credits**

+* The Code Institute project 'Moments' served as an inspiration for some areas in this project.
+It was a useful reference tool and helped me to grow and adapt the project to my own needs.

-* The colour palette for the project is from [Pinterest](https://www.pinterest.co.uk/pin/204491639320145500/).
+* The colour palette for the project was generated on [Coolors](https://www.coolors.co/).

-* The idea to use Cloudinary to handle static and media files came from the [Code Institute](https://codeinstitute.net/) walkthrough project: 'I Think, Therefore I Blog.
+* The idea to use Cloudinary to handle static and media files came from the [Code Institute](https://codeinstitute.net/) walkthrough project: 'Moments'.

+* The [ReactJS documentation](https://react.dev/) was excellent and a great place to further my understanding.

-* The [Django Documentation](https://docs.djangoproject.com/en/4.1/) was immensely helpful in helping me gain a greater understanding of the project.
+* The [Django Documentation](https://docs.djangoproject.com/en/4.1/) was immensely helpful in helping me gain a greater understanding of the back-end project.

-* The JavaScript code used to populate the hidden created-by field in the 'add book' form came from [this](https://www.youtube.com/playlist?list=PLCC34OHNcOtr025c1kHSPrnP18YPB-NFi) series of videos by John Elder on YouTube.
+* The [Django Rest Framework Documentation](https://www.django-rest-framework.org/) was also instrumental when building out the back-end project.

 * [This Post](https://www.section.io/engineering-education/uploading-images-to-cloudinary-from-django-application/) from Shuaib Oseni was helpful when it came to creating the front end method to upload an image to CLoudinary.